NilsJanosch/NilsJanosch/README.md

 ## About Me
 - 14\.
-- developer
+- Certified Hood Classic
-- starting to worka as a software dev soon
+- starting to work as a software dev soon
 - NiJo2.n#8182